Level 1 - Foundation Phase

 - Feeling slightly challenged is good, feeling overwhelmed is not

-Videos are provided for each movement in this session.
+Videos are available for each movement via the Exercise Library.